gambinost/Behavioral-Classification/README.md

 This project explores how behavioral features can be used to predict personality traits.
 It includes data cleaning, manual feature scaling, logistic regression from scratch, and a Streamlit web app for predictions and visualizing gradient descent.

+During training, I noticed the model was **converging earlier than expected and that there were so many redundant iterations**, so I added **early stopping** to avoid unnecessary iterations.
+I also saved the **cost, weights, and bias values** from each iteration to visualize how the model learned over time.

 ---

 ## 💡 Features